-Although well-known and respected across all subjects, the university particularly excels in arts and humanities, ranking 21st in the world for humanities subjects.
+Although well-known and respected across all subjects, the university particularly excels in arts and humanities.

 The university library, opened in 1874, is one of the most extensive in the country.
 It contains about 6.5 million books, and thousands of magazines and journals.